 02 of 10

-Christkindlmarket Chicago started in 1996, and has grown tremendously in popularity with more than half a million people attending each year.
+Christkindlmarket Chicago started in 1996 and has grown tremendously in popularity with more than half a million people attending each year.
 It's the largest German market of its kind in the country, and it aims to stay true to its German roots.
 More than 70 percent of the market's vendors speak German as well as English.
 What sets Christkindlmarket apart from other shopping opportunities in the downtown area is that it offers a unique experience.
 Many of the items are handcrafted and incredibly unique.
 Wares range from hand-blown glass ornaments, nutcrackers, cuckoo clocks, jewelry, toys, clothing and more.
 Many of the vendors also offer demonstrations of the making of their items.
-One of the most anticipated attractions of Christkindlmarket is the official Christkind, a young woman from Nuremberg, Germany dressed in traditional holiday attire and commissioned to serve as ambassador for the event.
-She will be present throughout the duration of Christkindlmarket and is part of... the grand opening festivities.
+One of the most anticipated attractions of Christkindlmarket is the official Christkind, a young woman from Nuremberg, Germany dressed in traditional holiday attire and commissioned to serve as an ambassador for the event.
+She will be present throughout the duration of Christkindlmarket and is part... of the grand opening festivities.
 That's when she'll recite a prologue translated from the original German version, to welcome visitors to the Christkindlmarket Chicago.
 Christkindlmarket takes place Nov.
 18-Dec.
 24.

 Location: Daley Plaza at Washington and Dearborn streets

 Nearby Restaurants & Bars: There are beverages and food at Christkindlmarket, plus 312 Chicago, Atwood, Berghoff Restaurant, The Dearborn, Frontera Fresco, Italian Village Restaurants, Latinicity, Petterino's

 Official Chicago Christmas Tree Lighting at Millennium Park